-We begin by estimating equation (4) at various levels of aggregation.
-We weight the regressions using the value of the denominator of the midpoint growth rate in the origin-product (HS-4)-year cell such that we capture the effect of EXIM shutdown on aggregate exports.16
+We begin by estimating equation (2) at various levels of aggregation.
+We weight the regressions using the value of the denominator of the midpoint growth rate in the origin-product (HS-4)-year cell such that we capture the effect of EXIM shutdown on aggregate exports.20

 Table 2 reports the results.
-Columns 1-3 demonstrate the aggregation property of the estimator developed in Beaumont, Matray and Xu (2024) and show that the estimated β recovers exactly the same point estimate and standard errors whether we work at the origin × (HS-4) product level, the origin × (HS-6) product level, or at the origin × (HS-6) product × destination level, as long as we include the same set of fixed effects, weight the regressions appropriately, and cluster standard errors correctly.17
+Columns 1-3 demonstrate the aggregation property of the estimator developed in Beaumont, Matray and Xu (2024) and show that the estimated β recovers exactly the same point estimate and standard errors whether we work at the origin × (HS-4) product level, the origin × (HS-6) product level, or at the origin × (HS-6) product × destination level, as long as we include the same set of fixed effects, weight the regressions appropriately, and cluster standard errors correctly.21

 Column 4 adds (HS-6) product \times year fixed effects while column 5 adds (HS-6) product \times destination \times year fixed effects.
 In this last case, we identify the effect of EXIM's shutdown by comparing different origin countries exporting exactly the same product to the same country at the same time.
-The point estimate is stable and if anything slightly larger and more significant after controlling for market (destination-product) specific shocks (-4.49 in column 1 vs -5.13 in column 4).
+The point estimate is stable and if anything slightly larger and more significant after controlling for market (destination-product) specific shocks (-4.49 in column 1 vs -5.13 in column 5).
 This result implies that the exposure to EXIM is uncorrelated with demand shocks or with market specific risk shifters.

-Since both the dependent and the independent variables are scaled by dollars of exports, the coefficient on $EXIM{p,o} \times Post_t$ has a straightforward interpretation as an elasticity.
-The value of -5.13 means that a 1% change in EXIM trade financing generates a change of -5.13% in total
+Since both the dependent and the independent variables are scaled by dollars of exports, the coefficient on $EXIM{p,o} \times Post_t$ has a straightforward interpretation as a dollar pass-through.
+The value of -4.49 means that a \$1 change in EXIM trade financing generates a change of -\$4.49 in total exports at the product level.